prateek-ninganuri/t20-world-cup-best-playing-xi-powerbi/README.md

-# 🏏 Best Playing XI Selection Dashboard | Power BI
+# 🏏 ICC Men's T20 World Cup 2022 | Best Playing XI Analysis

-## 📌 Overview

-This project is an interactive Power BI dashboard that analyzes ICC Men's T20 World Cup player statistics to identify the best possible Playing XI based on performance metrics.
+An interactive **Power BI dashboard** that analyzes ICC Men's T20 World Cup 2022 player statistics to identify the strongest possible Playing XI using performance-based metrics.

+This project follows the complete data analytics workflow—from collecting raw cricket data and transforming it into an analytical model to building an interactive dashboard that supports data-driven player selection.

+---

+## 🚀 Project Overview

+Selecting the best cricket team isn't just about total runs or wickets—it requires evaluating players based on the role they perform within a T20 team.

-The dashboard enables users to compare players across different roles such as Power Hitters, Anchors, Finishers, All-rounders, and Fast Bowlers using interactive visualizations and advanced DAX calculations.
+This project analyzes player performance across different roles such as **Power Hitters, Anchors, Finishers, All-rounders, and Fast Bowlers** using batting and bowling statistics from the ICC Men's T20 World Cup 2022.

+The final result is an interactive Power BI dashboard that allows users to compare players, explore performance metrics, and identify the best Playing XI.

 ---

 ## Dashboard Preview